emmettFC/selected-projects/fishViz/README.md

 In the hardware department, there is a lot to be done.
 The first two cameras -- as evidenced by the destruction of one of them -- were not designed optimally.
 Work is needed to secure the cameras and insure that they are sealed properly.
 I have also built two temperature / humidity sensors that I have not yet deployed (one pictured above).
 For these, some more work on the Arduino sketch used to measure the temperature is required.

-## Appendix: To do & Initital attempt at object-detection
+## Appendix: Initital attempt at object-detection

 ### Object detection & training the SSD (single-shot-detection) mobilenet CNN:
 Before implementing the automated annotation functionality, I thought that an object detection model had to be trained so that fish classification could be accomplished.
 For this I used the tensorflow object detection API, which can be challenging to stand up.
 The process is as follows: